Jacknife

 Jacknife is a 1989 American film directed by David Jones and starring Robert De Niro, Ed Harris and Kathy Baker.
 The film focuses on a complex tension between people in a close family relationship.
 Stephen Metcalfe, on whose play Strange Snow (1982) the film is based, wrote the screenplay.
 Harris was nominated for a Golden Globe Award for his performance.

 Plot

-Joseph Megessey (known to most as "Megs") is a Vietnam War veteran who suffers from post-traumatic stress syndrome, and who is having trouble integrating with society.
+Joseph Megessey (known to most as "Megs") is a Vietnam War veteran who has post-traumatic stress syndrome, and who is having trouble integrating with society.
 He finds Dave, a fellow veteran who has become an alcoholic, and attempts to bring him out of his depression by encouraging him to enjoy life again, as well as urging him to face some of his darker memories.

 Megs is attracted to Dave's sister Martha, who lives with Dave and looks after him.
 Megs and Martha fall in love, much to Dave's disapproval.
 Dave eventually vents his anger and frustration at a high-school prom at which Martha is a chaperone who is accompanied by Megs.
 This leads Dave to finally face his demons and acknowledge Megs and Martha for being there for him.
 Afterward, despite initially ending what was a promising romance, Megs returns to Martha.